xdrpp/stc/cmd/stc/stc.1.md

 `-pub`
 :	Print the public key corresponding to a particular private key.

-`-print-default-config`
+`-builtin-config`
-:	Print the built-in global config file that is used if no `stc.conf` file is found.
+:	Print the built-in system configuration file that is used if no `stc.conf` file is found.

 `-qa`